Call/Text: (678) 329 9029

 • A PhD (Doctor of Philosophy) in Nursing

-There is some overlap between the two degrees.
-You can also do research with a DNP.
+We should say that there is some overlap between the two degrees.
+You can do research with a DNP as well.

 The path of the PhD student is very important.
-After all, academic research helps us provide better patient care.
-However, in this article, we’ll focus on the DNP since that degree tends to be the one most students have questions about.
+After all, academic research helps us to provide better patient care.
+However, in this article we'll focus on the DNP, since that degree tends to be the one most students have questions about.

-After reading this, you might wonder: Which one is better?
+So, after reading this, you might be wondering.
+Which one is better?
 Can I get both?

 The short answer is that neither is better than the other.
 It depends on what you want to do as a nurse.
-And yes, you can get both titles if you choose to do so (which is very ambitious, so kudos!)
+And yes, you can get both titles if you choose to do so (which is very ambitious, so kudos to you!)

 If you want to learn more about the differences between a Nursing PhD and a DNP degree, check out this article by the School of Nursing at Duke University.

-As we wrote above, a doctoral degree is a terminal degree that people get once they have completed their master’s degree.
-It’s usually a three-step process.
-However, the path to a doctoral degree differs for nurses.
+As we wrote above, a doctoral degree is a terminal degree that people get once they have completed their master's degree.
+It's usually a three-step process.
+However, for nurses, the path to a doctoral degree is a bit different.

 Any nurse who has a bachelor's degree has the opportunity to get a DNP, even if they don't have their master's degree.
 There are some programs out there that will lead you straight into the DNP title.

 This is why many nurses ask themselves: which degree should I get?
 An MSN or a DNP?
-Is it worth it to get a DNP if I’m already a nurse practitioner with a master’s degree?
+And is it worth it to get a DNP if i'm already a nurse practitioner with a master's degree?

 To answer this, it's important to know the difference between the two, so let's talk more about what exactly you can get with a doctorate in nursing.